 - The third is the two-year "History in the Public Sphere" degree which is an Erasmus Mundus program in collaboration with partner universities in Tokyo, Japan; Lisbon, Portugal; Florence, Italy; and Paris, France.
 Students spend the first semester in Budapest, followed by a January workshop in Vienna, the second semester in Tokyo, and third and fourth semesters in Florence or Lisbon.

-Third, beginning from Fall 2008 interested students may also pursue the MATILDA European Master in Women's and Gender History, offered by CEU's departments of History and Gender Studies in collaboration with several other leading European universities (Vienna, Lyon, Nottingham, Sofia) within the EU Erasmus program.
+- In the fourth degree program, interested students may also pursue the MATILDA European Master in Women's and Gender History, offered by CEU's departments of History and Gender Studies in collaboration with several other leading European universities (Vienna, Lyon, Nottingham, Sofia) within the EU Erasmus program.

 Character of the programs

 Our MA programs are programs in comparative history.
 This does not imply that students are expected to work on topics that are per se comparative.
 It means, however, that they should strive to develop an ability to place their topics in a comparative perspective.
-In order to achieve this, they should be prepared to obtain training and participate in research discussions of several fields of scholarship besides their own specialization, primarily by selecting courses that point beyond the thematic, spatial and temporal boundaries of the subject of their theses.
+In order to achieve this, they should participate in research discussions of several fields of scholarship besides their own specialization, primarily by selecting courses that point beyond the thematic, spatial and temporal boundaries of the subject of their theses.
 They should also take advantage of the interdisciplinary background of our faculty, and to a certain extent also of their peers, many of whom have been previously trained in a discipline other than history.

 The department encourages its best graduates to continue their scholarly work at CEU or other universities.
 For many students, the MA in History counts as the first step in the PhD program.

 Specializations and advanced certificate programs